-Hey, guys, Today, we’re taking a look at a eighty two dollar lens.
-Yes.
-Eighty two dollars.
-We’re gonna test it out and see if it sucks and is a giant waste of your eighty two dollars or if it’s a bargain and if you should pick one up.
+We’re gonna test it out and see if it sucks and is a giant waste of your 82$ or if it’s a bargain if you should pick one up.

 This one is from Microfauna 30.
-But there’s also a version for Fuji for the same price.
+But a version for Fuji for the same price.

-And Sony for about twenty five dollars more, which I link all three in the article description.
+And Sony for about 25$ more, which I link all three in the article description.
 The brand is called newer.

 And it was very surprising to see them make a lens.
-And at this price I had to pick one up and test it out.
-It’s a fully manual, 35 millimeter F one point seven, which is really nice if you want to shoot in low light or if you want to isolate your subject from the background, like in portrait shooting, all of the video clips you see are completely hand-held.
+It’s a fully manual, 35 millimeter F 1.7, which is really nice if you want to shoot in low light if you want to isolate your subject from the background, like in portrait shooting, all of the video clips you see are completely hand-held.

-And even though the lens doesn’t have stabilization, many of the latest cameras like the Eiman mark to include it in body, which smooths out video and allows for slower shutter speeds when taking photos.
-Make sure to hit that subscribe button to see my full review of this new Olympus camera that has the ibis built in as far as built quality.
+And even though the lens doesn’t have stabilization, many of the latest cameras like the Eiman mark include it in the body, which smooths out the video and allows for slower shutter speeds when taking photos.
+Make sure to hit that subscribe button to see my full review of this new Olympus camera that has the ibis built-in as-built quality.

 I was really impressed.
-It has a bit of weight to it because of its all metal design, including the lens mount and its front cap, which doesn’t clip on.
+It has a bit of weight to it because of its all-metal design, including the lens mount and its front cap, which doesn’t clip.
 It just slides on.

-But the way they designed it, it stays on really well.
+But the way they designed it, it stays on.
 The lens is fully manual, meaning you select your aperture and set your focus manually on the lens.
-The focus reading a smooth with hard stops and along through this makes manual focusing so much more enjoyable and precise compared to using lenses with focus by wire systems.
+The focus reading a smooth with hard stops and along through this makes manual focusing so much enjoyable and precise compared to using lenses with focus by wire systems.

-The capture ring is also clipless, so you can smoothly change the aperture without it being noticeable when shooting video.
-As far as image quality.
+The capture ring is clipless, so you can smoothly change the aperture without it being a noticeable shooting video.
+As far image quality.
 The price speaks for itself.

 Sharpness isn’t horrible.
-Wide open like the 50 millimeter one point one SLR magic that I reviewed last year.
+Wide-open like the 50 millimeters 1.1 SLR magic that I reviewed last year.
 Compared to that, it’s usable.

 But don’t expect stunning results, especially with photos for key video is less demanding on lenses.
-In here, the lens performs better.
-If you want sharpness, I would suggest stopping down the F to weight where it looks noticeably better and the corners are much sharper at F five six.
-The lens performs exceptionally well considering the price in real world uses.
+Here, the lens performs better.
+If you want sharpness, I would suggest stopping down the F to a weight where it noticeably better and the corners are much sharper at F 5 6.
+The lens performs exceptionally considering the price in real-world uses.

 If you have to shoot in one of these situations, I’d suggest stopping down F to wait to reduce fringing.

-The only native micro for third’s lens that has the same focal length is my twelve to thirty five, which sells for between seven hundred two thousand dollars and f two point eight.
-The sharpness difference is definitely noticeable, especially in the corners.
+The only native micro for third’s lens that has the focal length is my twelve to 35, which sells for between 702000$ and f 2.8.
+The sharpness difference is definitely noticeable, in the corners.

-But at five six, while not being as sharp, the New Year keeps up.
+But at 5 6, while not being sharp, the New Year keeps up.

 Being this close to our subject and shooting straight lines in the corners, the barrel distortion is really visible.
 If you’re a photo shooter and you want to shoot portraits with a shallow depth of field, I would definitely suggest trying to scrape up a bit more money and get a native lens that’s gonna be sharper and with autofocus.